-- 3.1 As part of Midlothian Council's system of corporate governance, Internal Audit's purpose is to support the Council in its activities designed to achieve its declared objectives and to do so: - > In support of the Council's vision, values and priorities. - As a contribution to the Council's corporate management of risk, including assisting Management to improve the risk identification and management process in particular where there is exposure to significant financial, strategic, reputational and operational risk to the achievement of the Council's objectives. - As an aid to ensuring that the Council and its elected members, employees and contracted third parties are operating within the law and relevant regulations, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - As a contribution towards establishing and maintaining a culture of honesty, integrity, openness, accountability and transparency throughout the Council in all its activities and transactions. - As a contribution towards ensuring that financial statements and other published performance information are accurate and reliable. - 3.2 Internal Audit provides assurance to Management and the Audit Committee on the effectiveness of internal controls and governance within the Council. - 3.3 The Internal Audit Annual Plan 2020/21 that was approved by the Audit Committee on 10 March 2020 sets out the audit coverage for the year utilising available Internal Audit staff resources to enable the Chief Internal Auditor, as the Council's Chief Audit Executive (CAE), to provide the statutory annual internal audit opinion regarding the adequacy and effectiveness of internal control within the Council. - 3.4 Internal Audit assurance services are also provided during the year to the Midlothian Health and Social Care Integration Joint Board, and a statutory annual Internal Audit opinion is provided to its respective Management and Board/Audit and Risk Committee to meet its obligations. - 3.5 Due to the effects of the Covid-19 emergency response, the Internal Audit Annual Plan 2020/21 has been re-assessed in terms of potential changes i.e. add audit to cover new risks, reschedule audit to later in the current year, and defer audits to a future year, in alignment with available Internal Audit resources and Management capacity.
-This re-assessment has been carried out in consultation with the Corporate Management Team and has resulted in significant changes that require approved by the Audit Committee.
-The proposed revised Internal Audit Annual Plan 2020/21 is presented at Appendix 1.
+- 3.1 As part of Midlothian Council's system of corporate governance, Internal Audit's purpose is to support the Council in its activities designed to achieve its declared objectives and to do so: - ➤ In support of the Council's vision, values and priorities. - As a contribution to the Council's corporate management of risk, including assisting Management to improve the risk identification and management process in particular where there is exposure to significant financial, strategic, reputational and operational risk to the achievement of the Council's objectives. - As an aid to ensuring that the Council and its elected members, employees and contracted third parties are operating within the law and relevant regulations, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - As a contribution towards establishing and maintaining a culture of honesty, integrity, openness, accountability and transparency throughout the Council in all its activities and transactions. - As a contribution towards ensuring that financial statements and other published performance information are accurate and reliable. - 3.2 Internal Audit provides assurance to Management and the Audit Committee on the effectiveness of internal controls and governance within the Council. - 3.3 The Internal Audit Annual Plan 2021/22 that was approved by the Audit Committee on 9 March 2021 sets out the audit coverage for the year utilising available Internal Audit staff resources to enable the Chief Internal Auditor, as the Council's Chief Audit Executive (CAE), to provide the statutory annual internal audit opinion regarding the adequacy and effectiveness of internal control within the Council. - 3.4 Internal Audit assurance services are also provided during the year to the Midlothian Health and Social Care Integration Joint Board, and a statutory annual Internal Audit opinion is provided to its respective Management and Board/Audit and Risk Committee to meet its obligations.

-4 Half Year Results Against Internal Audit Plan 2020/21
+4 Half Year Results Against Internal Audit Plan 2021/22

-4.1 The Internal Audit programme of work led by the Principal Internal Auditor takes account of the availability of auditor resources and consultation with Management to consider operational service delivery demands and timing of the Council's transformation programmes.
+- 4.1 The Internal Audit programme of work led by the Principal Internal Auditor takes account of the availability of auditor resources and consultation with Management to consider operational service delivery demands and timing of the Council's transformation programmes. - 4.2 In the first quarter of the year 2021/22, the two Internal Auditors continued to be deployed part-time to assist with the administration of support grant payments (equivalent to approx. 30 days). - 4.3 The Appendix 1 to this report provides details of the half yearly progress by Internal Audit with its programme of work.
+Those audits which are complete are highlighted in dark shading, those underway to reflect their continuous audit approach are highlighted in light shading, and those scheduled for the second half of the year are not shaded.

-- 4.2 In the first half of the year: Additional audits were added to the Plan to carry out assurance work on new risks associated with the Covid-19 emergency response; Two of the Internal Auditors were deployed part-time to assist with the administration of support grant payments (equivalent to approx. 63 days); and three Internal Audit assurance reports associated with the delivery of the approved Internal Audit Annual Plan 2019/20 that had been pending during the Covid-19 emergency response were finalised.
-As a result some planned 2020/21 audits have been delayed or will be deferred to 2021/22. - 4.3 The Appendix 1 to this report provides details of the half yearly progress by Internal Audit with its programme of work to deliver the approved Internal Audit Annual Plan 2020/21.
-Those audits which are complete are highlighted in dark shading, those underway to reflect their continuous audit approach are highlighted in light shading, those scheduled for the second half of the year are not shaded, and those audits that have not been delivered as planned are marked or deferred to 2021/22 are marked . - 4.3 The continuous audit approach, in accordance with the Internal Audit Strategy approved by Audit Committee on 10 March 2020, enables Internal Audit to provide added value advice on internal controls and governance and 'critical friend' consultancy services as the Council continues to transform its service delivery.
+- 4.4 Internal Audit has made reasonable progress in the first half of the year towards completing the approved Internal Audit Annual Plan 2021/22, despite lower than planned Internal Audit capacity.
+Work on two audits (Income Collection and Digital Learning Strategy) is slightly behind original schedule, though is on track to conclude in the 3rd quarter.
+Work on one audit (School Excursions \\ Brought forward from 2020/21) has been deferred to 2022/23 in light of its Low risk due to Covid-19 pandemic restrictions in 2020/21 and 2021/22. - 4.5 The continuous audit approach, in accordance with the Internal Audit Strategy approved by Audit Committee on 9 March 2021, enables Internal Audit to provide added value advice on internal controls and governance and 'critical friend' consultancy services.
 For example, Business Transformation Board, Capital Planning and Asset Management Board, and Information Management Group.
-The continuous audit approach is applied to non-MLC Internal Audit work for the Midlothian Health and Social Care Integration Joint Board.